pemoreau/tutorial/mean/northwind/README.md

 $ npm install -g bower
 ```

-* Grunt - You're going to use the [Grunt Task Runner](http://gruntjs.com/) to automate your development process, in order to install it make sure you've installed Node.js and npm, then install grunt globally using npm:
+* Grunt - You're going to use the [Grunt Bike Runner](http://gruntjs.com/) to automate your development process, in order to install it make sure you've installed Node.js and npm, then install grunt globally using npm:

 ```
 $ sudo npm install -g grunt-cli